tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.advance()`

 Move the iterator to the next break position, returning `undefined`.

-#### `%SegmentIterator%.prototype.rewind()`

-Move the iterator to the previous break position, returning `undefined`.
+If the SegmentIterator was created by `reverseSegment`, it finds the previous break position.

-#### `%SegmentIterator%.prototype.end()`

-Move the iterator to the index after the end of the string, returning `undefined`.
-This is useful for reverse iteration with `rewind()`.

 #### `get %SegmentIterator%.prototype.index`

 Return the index of the most recently discovered break position, as an offset from the beginning of the string.
-Initially the `index` is 0, and it is the length of the string after a call to `end()`.
+Initially the `index` is 0 for the result of a call to `segment`, and it is the length of the string after a call to `reverseSegment()`.

 #### `get %SegmentIterator%.prototype.breakType`